jmatta1/ORCHID/README.md

 This is a Data Acquisiton and Control program for handling the CAEN digitizer via optical link and handling the MPOD HV system.

 ####Programming ToDo List
  - TODO: Implement Digitizer Reader and Controller
  - TODO: Implement the Digitizer Thread
  - TODO: Implement the Event Processing Thread(s)
  - TODO: Update UI Thread as more things are implemented
  - TODO: Implement Compressing buffer
  - TODO: Clean up the format and structure of the ui thread
- - TODO: Remove MPOD spoofing from SnmpUtilController once testing with actual MPOD
  - TODO: Convert MPOD reader / controller to use Boost::Asio
  - TODO: Perform code cleanup and burn the cruft out of the code
  - TODO: Find or implement a faster lock-free SPSC Queue